 Moscow is a city located in Latah County Idaho.
-Moscow has a 2020 population of 26,287.
 It is also the county seat of Latah County.
-Moscow is currently growing at a rate of 0.75% annually and its population has increased by 10.26% since the most recent census, which recorded a population of 23,842 in 2010.
+With a 2020 population of 25,763, it is the 14th largest city in Idaho and the 1787th largest city in the United States.
+Moscow is currently growing at a rate of 0.64% annually and its population has increased by 0.43% since the most recent census, which recorded a population of 25,652 in 2020.
+Spanning over 7 miles, Moscow has a population density of 3,729 people per square mile.

 According to the most recent ACS, the racial composition of Moscowwas: